simon-frankau/speedball2-re/NOTES.md

    the status bar.
  * `display_time_digit` draws the time remaining into the cells of the status bar.
+ * `draw_status_bar_position` draws a 2x2 image into the cells of the status bar.
+Used for displaying the little green status lights.
+ * `overwrite_cell` copies a cell into VRAM.
+It is used by `draw_status_bar_powerup` to draw the current power-up in the status bar.
+Very similar to what `draw_status_bar_position` does, except source image is not transposed.
  * `draw_cell_marker`, calling `draw_cell_markers_aux`, draws the
    markers for active players that are offscreen, into the cells at 0xd780 and 0xd7c0, and then updates the cell mapping in the Window